tronprotocol/wallet-cli/doc/en/nile_shielded_usage.md

 `shieldedAddress1` Shielded address to receive the transfer.
 `amount1` The amount sent to the shielded address `shieldedAddress1`.
 `memo1` Remarks of note (512 bytes at most).
 This parameter can be set to `null` when not in use.
+`timeout` The timeout seconds of the transaction, you can ignore it or set it to a value which should bigger than 0.

 **Note: A legitimate `SendShieldedCoin` command needs to make sure the TRZ transferred from a sender address equals the sum of TRZ received by all receiving addresses plus the fees paid.
 We'll touch upon it in the following examples.**